 Still not sure how to be the outgoing person you want to be?
 Talking to someone can really help you to handle whatever life throws at you.
 It’s a great way to get your thoughts and your worries out of your head so you can work through them.

-We really recommend you speak to a therapist rather than a friend or family member.
+Speak to a therapist about it.
 Why?
 Because they are trained to help people in situations like yours.
 They can help you to find greater confidence in yourself and provide tips on how best to manage social interactions from a mental and emotional sense, because let’s face it, social anxiety can be crippling at times.

 While you may try to work through this yourself, it may be a bigger issue than self-help can address.
 And if it is affecting your mental well-being, relationships, or life in general, it is a significant thing that needs to be resolved.